MateusRoder/learnergy4video/README.md

 ## Welcome to learnergy4video.

 Did you ever reach a bottleneck in your computational experiments?
 Are you tired of implementing your own techniques?
 If yes, learnergy4video is the real deal!
-This package provides an easy-to-go implementation of energy-based machine learning algorithms.
-From video datasets to fully-customizable models, from internal functions to external communications, we will foster all research related to energy-based machine learning.
+This package provides an easy-to-go implementation of energy-based machine learning algorithms for video domain.
+From big datasets to fully-customizable models, from internal functions to external communications, we will foster all research related to energy-based machine learning.

 Use learnergy4video if you need a library or wish to: